Ruby on Rails Interview Questions and Answers — Helpers — Part 1

 Prefix: It’s a good practice to prefix your custom helper method names with a word or phrase that indicates their purpose or context.
 This helps to avoid name conflicts with built-in Rails methods or other custom helper methods.

-Suffix: While not strictly required, it’s common to suffix helper method names with _helper
+Suffix: While not strictly required, it’s common to suffix helper method names with _helper to make it clear that they are part of a helper module.

 In this example:

-is used for truncating strings. - The
+• The prefix truncate_ indicates that truncate_title is used for truncating strings.

-) to follow Rails naming conventions for helper modules.
+• The _helper suffix is added to the module name (ArticlesHelper) to follow Rails naming conventions for helper modules.

 4. How can you include a helper module in a specific controller or view in Rails?